This policy applies to business that meet the following criteria.

 TNFD operates on a voluntary basis, so there are no formal penalties for noncompliance.
 However, failure to comply with or integrate TNFD recommendations could lead to reputational risks, reduced stakeholder confidence, and missed opportunities in nature-related financial markets.

-Strengthen your ESG reporting with Greenplaces
+Streamline your TNFD compliance with Greenplaces